 Key discussion points during the knowledge exchange included:

 Associate Professor Nawarat Wara-aswapati, Vice President for International Affairs at Khon Kaen University, offered her congratulations and welcome to the study tour delegation from KMUTT.
 She noted that the event was a crucial opportunity to enhance the capacity of international administration and present KKU’s strategy for internationalisation under the framework ‘KKU on Global Stage.’
-This framework encompasses promoting international student and staff mobility, as well as expanding the global network of quality cooperation.
-She expressed hope that the combined efforts of both universities would lead to expanded cooperation within the Greater Mekong Subregion (GMS) and foster a more international campus environment.
+This framework focuses on international mobility for students and staff, service innovation, and the expansion of high-quality global partnerships.
+She further expressed her expectation that this collaboration would lead to expanded cooperation within the Greater Mekong Subregion (GMS) and contribute to the development of a more internationalised campus ecosystem.

 The Vice President further elaborated: “This KM activity was designed to integrate strategic management, data-driven administration, and adaptation to the digital era, allowing both institutions to exchange ideas, best practices, and necessary innovations for developing international affairs work.
 Crucial discussion points included Digital Transformation, developing global skills for personnel, and managing welfare for international students.
 Collaboration between leading universities is a powerful force that will help drive Thai higher education forward on the world stage, leading to tangible cooperation outcomes.”